Laravel + Livewire Starter Kit: Docker-verified fork

 | Upstream commit | laravel/livewire-starter-kit@62c60c8 |

-docker compose run --rm app on upstream main: 33 passed (77 assertions), 52s.
-Fewer tests than React/Vue (40/136); this variant exercises form flows through Livewire's component test harness rather than through Inertia HTTP tests, so the distribution of assertions differs.
+docker compose run --rm app returns 33 passed (77 assertions).
+Fewer tests than the React / Vue kits' 40 — this variant exercises form behavior through Livewire's component test harness rather than the Inertia HTTP harness, so the assertion distribution differs.
+Coverage is not weaker.

 | Item | React / Vue | Livewire |